ChavaO777/Interpreter/README.md

 Make
 ```

-> **Note:** In the Makefile, the "-ll" flag is "-lfl" in Windows.
-The "-t" flag is the trace flag.
+> **Note:** In the Makefile, the "-ll" flag should be changed to "-lfl" for Windows.
 See the file for details.

 ## Instructions for running a test